Tres Leches Cupcakes

 Making the best tres leches cupcakes of your life isn’t hard at all!
 I have a few extra tips and tricks to set you up for extra success though.

-Or conversely, just spoon or spread on the frosting and skip the piping bag!
-Cool Whips works too for anyone who needs a shortcut!
+- Or conversely, just spoon or spread on the frosting and skip the piping bag!
+Cool Whip works too for anyone who needs a shortcut!

 - 3/4 cup unsalted butter